qbicsoftware-archive/voronoi-treemap-cli/README.md

   -o </path/to/outputFile.html>

-  -t saves the generated html file in /tmp, but cleans it up when the JVM stop!
+  -t saves the generated html file in /tmp, but cleans it up when the JVM stops!
 Only use this in conjunction with a portlet/GUI version

 Examples
 =====